 - Also, identify how organizations are managing the risk and what type of security and privacy governance required.

 Several different types of activities are being used throughout the course to strengthen all the topics and increase knowledge retention.
-The activities may start from open ended questions from the instructors to the students, poll questions and matching, open or closed questions, group discussions and group activities too.
-This is a great way of interactive learning technique which is based on the adult learning theories.
+The activities may start from open-ended questions from the instructors to the students, poll questions and matching, open or closed questions, group discussions, and group activities too.
+This is a great way of interactive learning technique which is based on adult learning theories.

 2. Regulatory Environment: The outline of this course is:

 - b.
 Need to understand the international regulations and controls